February 3, 2019

 The JSC have obligation for the disclosure of certain information relating to the company and its shareholders, which is determined by the applicable laws and regulations.

-In all cases, the charter fund must be formed within one (1) year from the date of state registration of legal entity.
+charter fund must be formed within one (1) year from the date of state registration of legal entity.

 The status of an “enterprise with foreign investments” could be granted to a company, which meets the following requirements: